BayanGroup/nutch-custom-search/README.md

 Type | Description
 ------------- | -----------
-long | converts string to long float | converts string to float date-time | converts a string in the yyyy-MM-dd'T'HH:mm:ss format to a date
+string | (the default type of nothing is specified) long | converts string to long float | converts string to float date-time | converts a string in the yyyy-MM-dd'T'HH:mm:ss format to a date